rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 binding characteristics, etc.).
 Carefully distinguish local notes from other kinds of notes that record information valid for all copies of the bibliographic unit being cataloged.

 For many older publications, however, it will not be readily ascertainable whether the characteristics of a single copy are in fact shared by other copies.
 In case of doubt, consider that the characteristics of the copy in hand are not shared by other copies.

-7B19.1.2.
-The extent and depth of detail provided in local notes will be determined by the local policies of the cataloging agency.
+<a name="7B19.1.2">7B19.1.2</a>.
+The extent and depth of detail provided in local notes will be
+determined by the local policies of the cataloging agency.
 The rules set forth in this area are intended primarily to provide guidance and examples; the instructions are not to be seen as prescriptive.

-7B19.1.3.
-Features that may be brought out here include known imperfections and anomalies, the presence of advertisements not recorded in area 5 (see 5B5), illumination, rubrication, and other hand coloring (unless issued that way by the publisher; see 7B10.5), provenance evidence (such as bookplates, stamps, autographs, and manuscript annotations), the names of persons or institutions associated with specific copies, copy‐specific binding details and the names of binders, copy numbers (see 7B7.5), and "Bound with" notes.
+<a name="7B19.1.3">7B19.1.3</a>.
+Features that may be brought out here include known imperfections
+and anomalies, the presence of advertisements not recorded in area 5 (see 5B5 XXLINKXX), illumination, rubrication, and other hand coloring (unless issued that way by the publisher; see 7B10.5 XXLINKXX), provenance evidence (such as bookplates, stamps, autographs, and manuscript annotations), the names of persons or institutions associated with specific copies, copy‐specific binding details and the names of binders, copy numbers (see 7B7.5 XXLINKXX), and "Bound with" notes.

-7B19.1.4.
-Include in local notes one or more of the following identifiers, if considered important: a designation of the holding institution (e.g., a library’s name, acronym, or code), a designation of the item’s physical location (e.g., a shelfmark), or an indication of the item’s copy number (if the institution holds more than one copy).
+<a name="7B19.1.4">7B19.1.4</a>.
+Include in local notes one or more of the following identifiers, if
+considered important: a designation of the holding institution (e.g., a library’s name, acronym, or code), a designation of the item’s physical location (e.g., a shelfmark), or an indication of the item’s copy number (if the institution holds more than one copy).
 Such identifiers are especially recommended if the bibliographic record is to be contributed to a union catalog or other shared database.

-AREA 7.
-NOTE
-Descriptive 146 Cataloging of Rare Materials (Books) Copy 1: Imperfect: leaves 12 and 13 (b6 and c1) wanting; without
-the last blank leaf (S8)
+><cite>Copy 1: Imperfect: leaves 12 and 13 (b6 and c1) wanting; without the last blank leaf (S8)</cite>

-Copy 2: Extra-illustrated
+><cite>Copy 2: Extra-illustrated</cite>

-Folger copy on vellum; illustrations and part of borders hand colored; with illuminated initials; rubricated in red and blue LC has no. 20, autographed by author
+><cite>Folger copy on vellum; illustrations and part of borders hand colored; with illuminated initials; rubricated in red and blue</cite>

+><cite>LC has no. 20, autographed by author</cite>

-7B19.2.
+##### 7B19.2.
 Provenance

 Make a local note to describe details of an item’s provenance, if considered important.
 In less detailed descriptions, it is advisable to summarize provenance information, without providing exact transcriptions or descriptions of the evidence.
 Include the names of former owners or other individuals of interest and approximate dates, whenever possible.

-National Library of Scotland copy: inscription of John Morris, 17th-century; stamped as a British Museum Sale Duplicate, 1787 Beinecke Library copy with inscription of Langston Hughes dated 1954
+><cite>National Library of Scotland copy: inscription of John Morris, 17th-century; stamped as a British Museum Sale Duplicate, 1787</cite>

+><cite>Beinecke Library copy with inscription of Langston Hughes dated 1954</cite>

 More detailed descriptions of provenance might include such additional features
 as: exact transcriptions of autographs, inscriptions, bookplates, stamps, shelfmarks, etc.; location of each in the item; approximate dates when known;